 Login details for the online platform will be sent to you 10 days before the course start date.

 If you have any problems or questions, please email firstname.lastname@example.org.

 The payroll and HR legislation update is designed to keep anyone with payroll responsibility up to date on the recent and proposed changes that will need to be implemented within their organisations to remain compliant.

-This course is perfect for the more senior members of the payroll team (payroll managers, supervisors and team leaders to assist them to keep up to date on recent and proposed legislative changes to ensure their organisation is compliant.
+The course is perfect for the more senior members of the payroll team (payroll managers, supervisors and team leaders), providing them with details of all recent and proposed legislative changes to ensure their organisation remains compliant.